springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 - disappears when a user enters information - which makes it hard for some people to remember what it said
 - can be mistaken by some users for information they’ve entered

-Instead, add a hint above the input, when you need one.
+Instead, add a hint above the input, when you need one, using a `hint` property.

 #### Hints